 The high cost of car ownership means that low-income families will have to spend a greater portion of their income on owning and operating a car or choose not to have one.
 If automobile travel is the only feasible mode of transportation in a community, low-income families are placed at a large disadvantage with very limited mobility.
-By providing safe and convenient pedestrian facilities, the community can ensure that all citizens have access to a viable mode of transportation.
+By providing safe and convenient pedestrian and bicycle facilities, the community can ensure that all citizens have access to a viable mode of transportation.

 Social Justice Facts